zhuweixiao/learngit/readme.txt

 Try to use git and github.
 Add some messages.
-OK, it is a fine Saturday.
+OK it is a fine Saturday.
 Creating a new branch is quick and simple. add merge option test.